 Career Counseling or Career Coaching

-Typically, career counseling aims to help you think about what it is you want to do.
+Typically, career counselling aims to help you think about what it is you want to do.
 They may administer personality tests (such as the Myers-Briggs), interest inventories, or other assessments to help you identify potential careers that may be a good fit for you.

-A career counselor may work with you on creating a plan for your career path, or simply identify elements that you would value in whatever job you take (such as working with people, managing others, working independently, etc.).
+A career counsellor may work with you on creating a plan for your career path, or simply identify elements that you would value in whatever job you take (such as working with people, managing others, working independently, etc.).

 Career coaching is much more often focused on helping you meet your goals: get a new job (even if that is a job in a new career area), or move ahead in the career you’re in.
 They will probably help you focus on honing your interview skills, negotiating compensation packages, navigating office politics, or getting the promotion.
 They often offer help and advice for your resume and LinkedIn profile so you can better market yourself to potential employers.